hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 ### 1. Think First, Then Prompt

-Before asking AI anything, spend a few minutes forming your own mental model of the problem.
+Before asking AI anything, spend enough time forming your own mental model of the problem.
 What are the constraints?
 What approaches come to mind?
 This is the "pre-testing effect" - trying to answer a question yourself, even imperfectly, before consulting AI produces better understanding and retention.

 ### 2. Write a Clear Spec, Not a Vague Request

 - **Bad:** "Make this work better."
 - **Good:** "Refactor this function to handle null input gracefully.
 Return an empty list instead of throwing.
 Keep the existing API signature.
 Add a unit test for the null case."

 The more precise your prompt, the more useful the output.
-Think of it as delegation: you are managing the AI, not the other way around.

 ### 3. Review Everything